-Gladys “Bobi” Céspedes has been at the forefront of representing and promoting Cuban music in the Bay Area and the United States for over 40 years.
+Gladys “Bobi” Céspedes has been at the forefront of representing Cuban music in the Bay Area and internationally for over 40 years.
 Bobi’s music integrates Cuban folkloric and modern elements in an authentic and distinctive sound.
 Her resonant voice and dynamic stage presence lead audiences on a journey from Yoruba incantations to the Cuban son.
 She can belt out a rumba or move you to tears through a heart wrenching rendition of a classic bolero.
 Along the way she shares her narratives of family life and love, and the wisdom of Afro Cuban fables.
-Always present is her chambo—that vibrant Cuban soul–resilient and creative.
+Always present is her chambo—that vibrant Cuban soul–creative and resilient.

 A vocalist in the Cuban son tradition, composer, band leader and educator, Bobi first won international recognition as director and lead vocalist for the award winning Bay Area band, Conjunto Céspedes.
 With Conjunto Céspedes, Bobi forged a unique sound that did not easily fit the salsa music category.
 As the dynamic star of the band, she led the local Latin music scene in the 90’s and toured internationally.
 She took a break from the Conjunto to record and tour with Mickey Hart, but soon returned to her calling as band leader, and singer/songwriter, establishing a band under her own name, which she has led for nearly 20 years.